 What is Steam Consumption in a Pipe?

-The difference in steam produced and utilized is on account of following reason:
+The difference in steam consumption and steam utilization is due to:

 - Steam condensation when it travels on its way to point of use mainly due to exposed surfaces.